devhubapp/devhub/README.md

 This is project provided as is without any warranties.<br/>
 By using this app you agree with its [privacy](PRIVACY.md) policy and the  [license](LICENSE.md) below:

-- ✅ You are encouraged to use, share and submit pull requests with improvements.
+- ✅ You are encouraged to use, share and submit pull requests with improvements;

+- ✅ You are allowed to use the official hosted version ([devhubapp.com](https://devhubapp.com/)) without any change on your company or commercial projects;

-- ✅ You are allowed to use this code for non-commercial purposes only, like studing or contributing.
+- ✅ You are allowed to use the source code for non-commercial purposes only, like studing or contributing.

 - 🚫 You are not allowed to distribute this code anywhere, including but not limited to Apple Store, Google Play or Web.